 Amma knew a little bit of everything and she would make a thousand and one queries before making a decision (she tried her best to postpone her decisions).
 She was definitely very clever.
 The younger generation may ridicule her caution and calculative planning but the fact cannot be denied that the family has only benefited from that.
 She wanted the worth of every penny she spent.
 She knew what to give who and when and she was pretty generous.
 But she wouldn’t be taken for a ride – never.

 She was very prim and proper and wanted everything in place.
 I still remember the court of inquiry she’d conduct at home when we were kids to convict the culprit responsible for – say - the missing needle.
 To avoid getting charge- sheeted, we’d resolve to get a dozen needles.
 We have realized over the years that she had a point – the more the stock on hand, the more careless we tend to become!

 Amma’s chapter is over.
 Her demise has left a big void in my life – a mother’s place is definitely unique and irreplaceable.
 I won’t hear her “vaayendi, leave taane onakku”.
 I won’t have to put up with her ‘killing‘hospitality – offering this and that every ten minutes and saying at the end of it –“onakku pasikkaradho ennavo.”
 I won’t have pangs of guilt rebutting her impossible fervent appeal, “oru naal koodi irunduttu poyen”.
 I won’t have to use my strategy – telling her about my ‘two-day’ trip if I had planned for three days – and pretend to give in to her appeal so both wouldn’t be losers!

 It is rightly said that we crave for something all the more when we lose it!
-Amma’s has become closer to me after she was gone – ‘her presence is felt more in her absence’!
+Has Amma become closer to me after she was gone – ‘her presence is felt more in her absence’!

 © Copyright 2011.
 Brinda Balasubramonian.